crteensy/yolo-fc/.md/yolo_funding_pitch.md

 ## Please help us make the final Yolo FC prototype fly

+What started out as a hobby project has brought us to end of our manual assembly capabilities, but we've gotten pretty far with our AIO:

+[yolo-pic]

-(pictures at the end of this post)
+(more pictures at the end of this post)

 # The Yolo FC
 It's actually two AIO FCs for two different battery voltage ranges: